An Amazon River Cruise FAQ with Conrad Combrink

 What makes the Amazon an ideal expedition destination?

-It really offers us the opportunity to come into our own right: to put the zodiacs in the water, to explore the waterways, to visit small communities, to witness their lifestyle.
-We’ll visit places like buffalo farms where you can see the farmers working with the buffalos in the water when the fields are flooded during the rainy season.
-These are experiences that we’ll only have when you have the opportunity to slowly experience this destination.
-An expedition trip by nature is designed to take in those special experiences: this area is phenomenal for bird life, going with our zodiacs, exploring the riverbanks to look for dolphins, sloths, iguanas, monkeys.
 There’s also an opportunity for us to explore the river at nighttime on our Zodiacs.
 This is an experience that you can only offer with an expedition ship.
 Then there are attractions like the meeting of the waters near Manaus.
-This is where the dark tea-like waters of the Rio Negro meet the murky waters of the Solimões… almost like tea and milk.
+This is where the dark tea-like waters of the Rio Negro meet the murky waters of the Solimões … almost like tea and milk.
 We’ll also spend two days in Manaus, a city in the center of the world’s largest rainforest.
 And it’s home to things like the Institute of Amazonian Research, which we will visit during our stay, and we’ll be able to offer scenic flights over the Amazon from Manaus.
 We’re also planning for our guests to have an evening at the Amazon Theater, the city’s opera house which was inaugurated in 1886 during the rubber boom and is absolutely fantastic.
 Its incredible architecture is really interesting and the opera house itself is phenomenal.

 Yes, the idea is that we’ll be able to visit local smaller communities, as well as the big cities like Manaus.
 That’s significant because it gives guests an opportunity to really understand the life of the people we get to meet.
 We will have anthropologists traveling with us on this expedition who will provide an understanding of the cultural differences and, also, the historical significance of the European settlements, the history and the influence that had on a country like Brazil and on a region like the Amazon.
 I also think it will allow our guests to understand how the caboclos (locals of mixed indigenous Brazilian and European ancestry) live and how different people in that region live.
 Our expedition is geared to give guests a far deeper understanding of the daily life of this region, and I think it’s important because cultural diversity is something that we experience on a daily basis.
 Traveling to places like West Africa or the Amazon just opens our eyes and makes us understand our place and the place of other people and other cultures in our planet.

-In your opinion, what sort of traveler will find this itinerary most compelling?
+What sort of traveler will find this itinerary most compelling?

 I think it’s going to appeal to our Venetian Society guests, and to guests who have done many of our voyages in the past, especially expedition.
-It’s going to remind them of how we push the boundaries in other parts of the world: in Papua New Guinea, in Africa, the west coast of South America… Expedition travel has been phenomenally successful and has really wowed inquisitive travelers.
+It’s going to remind them of how we push the boundaries in other parts of the world: in Papua New Guinea, in Africa, the west coast of South America.
+Expedition travel has been phenomenally successful and has really wowed inquisitive travelers.
 An expedition is for the traveler that will look beyond a guide who doesn’t speak perfect English; that will understand that this person sharing their life with them is not a professional guide but is doing it because they want to share their life.
 It’s for this person who wants to have a deep, authentic experience.
-And in that sense, I’m certain that this voyage is going to excite, delight and surprise every single day of its 3-week duration.
+And in that sense, I’m certain that this voyage is going to excite, delight and surprise every single day of its three-week duration.